johnsonr84/threadz-n-treads/README.md

 ## Credits

-I would like to credit Wes Bos's Learn Node.js Course for teaching me the skills necessary to complete this wonderful project and to improve my understanding of Node withing a fullstack project.
+I would like to credit Wes Bos's Advanced React & GraphQL Course for teaching me the skills necessary to complete this wonderful Fullstack project and to improve my understanding of creating this amazing and uniquely customized online store.

 ## License